 Summer is coming but beware.
 With endless fun in the sun comes elements that can damage your hair.
-Today on the blog, we’re bringing you the best tips and tricks to protect your hair this summer.
+Today on the blog, we’re bringing you the best tips and tricks to protect your hair in the summer.
 We’re also discussing overexposure to sun, chlorine, and sea salt and how it can damage your hair.
 Are you ready?

 Beware of These Three Elements: 1.
 Sun Exposure 2.
 Chlorine 3.
 Salt Water